johnbeve/PHI-696/Project-3/README.md

   (e)  Symmetric and Reflexive
 ```

 2. In BFO and RO identify at least one object property for each of a-e that _should not have the listed property, but which does_; argue for your case, using examples.
+Note: It will be easiest to view the object properties in BFO and RO using Protege.
 ```
   (a)  Irreflexive
   (b)  Transitive